 Add courses via your My Buckeye Link page.
 The web site will reassess your fees automatically.

 When completing the registration process, a course status of "success" means you are enrolled.
 If the status is "pending" or "errors," click the status link to determine required action.
-A Course Enrollment Permission form (available from the Academic Affairs Office) is needed for courses with any of the following errors.
+A Course Enrollment Permission form is needed for courses with any of the following errors.

 - requisite not met